SteveBenz/ProgressiveColonizationSystem/README.md

    15. (fixed) Doesn't tell you that it used up all the local loose crushins
    16. (fixed) Doesn't tell you that production is blocked by lack of crew (shortoncrew)
    17. Revisit the SPH production dialog
+   18. Didn't get warning for not being maxtier on Minmus T4 -- perhaps because maxtier is 4?
+   19. Find a way to automatically set body & tier
 2. Rounding things out
    1. Write PDF help and or create a github wiki
    2.  (done) Make a K&K drill (Reuse "K&K Metal Ore Drill")
-   3. Make a "K&K Storage [KIS]" that works with B9
+   3.  (in test) Make a "K&K Storage [KIS]" that works with B9 -- need to figure out how to do the decals and push it to K&K
    4.  (done) De-fugly the part tweakable displays
    5. Automate release preparation
    6. Create or hijack a part for storing Snacks - just snacks
    7. Rearrange the parts VAB tabs so there's not a pile of random in "Life Support"
    8. Get a better scanner part
-   9. Delete the parts supporting EL's production chain
+   9. Delete the Community Resource Kit storage options on b9 tanks
    10. Make the shinies boost your rep on landing - remember to add checks to make sure Shinies don't actually come from Kerbin
    11. Add .version to output per guidance: https://github.com/KSP-CKAN/NetKAN/pull/7147
 3. Things that don't seem worth doing
    1. Integrate with Kerbal Alarm Clock?
    2. IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.
+   3. Delete the parts supporting EL's production chain

 # Rambling About The Numbers